pnp/pnpcore/docs/using-the-sdk/basics-apis.md

 ### SharePoint REST versus Microsoft Graph

 The PnP Core SDK by default is configured to favor the Microsoft Graph API when you're reading SharePoint data assuming the requested properties are available via Graph.
-Let's give a simple example showing two similar PnP Core SDK method calls which under the covers result in different API's being called.
+Let's give a simple example showing two similar PnP Core SDK method calls which under the covers result in different APIs being called.

 ```csharp
 using (var context = await pnpContextFactory.CreateAsync("SiteToWorkWith"))